Book of the Captain

 "Even now the people’s resources are stretched thin because men were never meant to reach such density of population.
 Because they do not spread, they and their tower will collapse.
 To prevent the premature destruction of my vessels, let us go down and confuse their languages."

 The crew of Unity descended to the land and donned clothing to match the people in the city your people would come to call Babel.
 Knowing the true desires of those blinded by consumption, they spoke of treachery and deceit to the citizens.
 “He desires your property.”
 An astronaut would inform one.
 “You are being used.”
 To another.
 Distrust for one another grew in the city until the people were split into factions, who developed their own separate languages to counter espionage.

 Over the course of time the factions became divided strongly enough to wage war with each other and disperse as the Crew had intended.
 The language of property was one of continual lies, and the Truth that Captain and his shipmates sowed confused the tongues of Babel.
-The deserted city lay incomplete, the tower at the center of which left to be taken by the elements.
+The deserted city lay incomplete, the tower at the center left to be taken by the elements.

 After accepting his shipmates’ praise for the plot’s success, Captain Stephenson warned that the scattering of the people of Babel only temporarily prevented mankind’s demise.
 “They have taken their graven images with them, and propagate the vessels of misinformation presently.
 More elaborate and complex they will build these images, until they can no longer differentiate between their illusion and the reality I have created.
 Their false borders of nationality will hinder their communication for a time so that their technology will be stifled, but eventually the False Language will unite them once more.
 Babel is not dead, only divided.”